 - If you are not comfortable driving in the snow, stay home

 Visit Greg Coleman Laws Winter Vehicle Preparation Tips page for more helpful hints about driving in the snow.
-If you have been injured by a negligent driver in these harsh conditions, contact us at 865-247-0080 or complete the free case evaluation form on this page today.
+If you have been injured by a negligent driver in these harsh conditions, contact a personal injury lawyer at our law firm in Knoxville at (865) 247-0080 or complete the free case evaluation form on this page today.